Plus Two (film)

-Plus 2 is a 2010 Malayalam film from the debutant director Shebi Chavakkad.
-Starring Roshan Basheer, Shafna, Vishnu Mohan, Justine John, Deepak Murali and Sajin, the film tells a simple tale of youngsters doing their pre-university course.
+Plus 2 is a 2010 Malayalam film directed by Shebi Chavakkad, starring Roshan Basheer, Shafna, Vishnu Mohan, Justine John, Deepak Murali and Sajin.
+The film tells a simple tale of youngsters doing their pre-university course.
 It released on 13 August 2010 across theaters in Kerala, to mainly positive reviews.

 Shafna who hogged limelight with the recent super hit Katha Parayumpol and its Tamil version Kuselan is moving up from a child actress to the status of a heroine, playing Meenakshi in this movie.
 Among the five fresh faces Roshan is the son of the actor Kalanthan Basheer while Vishnu Mohan is the son of producer Seven Arts Mohan.

 Plot

 The story of Plus Two revolves around five teenagers—Holy Prince, Faizal, Shambhu, Mathews and Ranjit.
-Prince (Roshan Basheer) is a 12th grade student who stays alone in a villa as his parents are abroad.
+Prince (Roshan Basheer) is a 12th-grade student who stays alone in a villa as his parents are abroad.
 A girl, Meenakshi (Shafna) with the purpose of looking around for her sister Parvathy, arrives at the wrong address (Prince's house).
-The death of her mother causes him to sympathize on her and he decides to help her.
+The death of her mother causes him to sympathize with her and he decides to help her.
 As time passes, secrets are revealed, and changing situations force them to be more mature than their age demands.